collapsed-stacks/startups/questions/4189/why-many-popular-it-companies-are-located-in-united-states.md

 - tagged: `tech-company`, `united-states`, `silicon-valley`
 - score: 2

-<p>What is a reason that many IT companies are located in USA (especially in Silicon Valley) ?<br />
+What is a reason that many IT companies are located in USA (especially in Silicon Valley) ?<br />
-Is it because of the taxation system in USA, special promotion from government or something else?</p>
+Is it because of the taxation system in USA, special promotion from government or something else?

-<p>I've also noticed that many IT companies move to United States.</p>
+I've also noticed that many IT companies move to United States.

 ## Answer 4190